ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 For example: if you notice many users returning to a previous page, that’s a red flag.
 Something on the current page isn’t working such as broken UI, confusing copy, or a missing step.

-# Why run path analysis in R and not simply through the GA4 interface?
+# What business questions can we anwer with path analysis?

+* Where do users drop off most frequently?
+* What are the most common entry points?
+* How far do users typically progress through the purchase funnel?
+* How do promotion views affect engagement or conversion?
+* Are some landing pages “dead ends”?
+* Which pages lead to conversions most effectively?
+* What happens after users sign in?
+* How many steps does it take to reach a key goal?

+It is always important to start with business questions so that our analysis brings real value.
+We'll explore these questions once we've prepared the dataset.

+# What tools are we going to use?

+We'll retrieve the raw data with BigQuery and then we'll build the user paths with R.

 You can run path analysis directly in [GA4’s Explore section](https://support.google.com/analytics/answer/9317498?hl=en).
-It’s visually appealing, but the view quickly becomes crowded — and it only shows the most frequent paths.
+It’s visually appealing, but the view quickly becomes crowded as it only shows the most frequent paths.

 With R, you’re not limited to the top results.
 You can count every possible path, no matter how rare.
 You can also mix dimensions, such as combining page location with events, to build a richer picture of user behavior.

 For this analysis, we're going to use [Google's Merchandise Store BigQuery Export](https://developers.google.com/analytics/bigquery/web-ecommerce-demo-dataset?sjid=6808846338302705229-EU).

+# Extracting data from BigQuery

 We want to understand how users move through the website and what they actually do once they are there.
 For this, we are interested in page views and ecommerce events.